mikaelvesavuori/building-a-production-ready-api-demo/README.md

 7. Open `src/adapters/Greet.ts`.
 Notice how it neatly decomposes adapter functionality from the actual business logic.
 See also how in practice "branching by abstraction" works using a client header as input.
 Also, for input the use of the `getDTO()` function handles _both_ validation and object structuring.
 8. Open `src/usecases/greet.ts` and `src/usecases/greetBeta.ts`.
 Notice how dedicated interfaces for input (`InputDTO`) and response (`Response`) make both of them intercompatible.
 9. Look at some of the tests under `tests/`.
 Notice how the usecase tests cover the majority of the functionality.
+10. Check the schema and validation schema in the `schema` folder.
+11. Check the precommit hooks in the `.husky` folder.
-10. Open `scan.sh`.
+12. Open `scan.sh`.
 While the script requires local presence of the used tooling, notice how this script would run several tools to handle misconfiguration checking, security scans, and SBOM generation.